fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 `existed` (optional): shall be a scalar variable of type default logical.
 It is an `intent(out)` argument.
 If present with the value `.true.` the entry existed in the map before removal, if `.false.` the entry was not present to be removed and the map is unchanged.
+If absent, the procedure returns with no entry with the given key.

 ##### Example